 Before you start traveling, it’s a good idea to talk with your dog’s veterinarian.
 You’ll want their charts transferred to a vet in your new location.

-Beyond that, the vet can help you with any car sickness medications your dog might need and can even microchip your furry companion if it’s never been done before.
+Beyond that, the vet can help you with any car sickness medications your dog might need and even microchip your furry companion if it’s never been done.

 That’s an excellent insurance policy if your pet gets lost or runs away while traveling.